egor-v-shkel/BetsAPI-crawler/README.md

 # BetsAPI-parser
-App made to parse soccer games from betsapi.com and translate events to telegramm via telegrambot
+App made to parse soccer games from betsapi.com and translate events to telegram via telegrambot